gramineproject/gramine/Documentation/devel/features.md

 Similarly to Linux, Gramine provides two interfaces to user applications:

-- **Linux kernel-to-userspace API**, consisting of two sub-interfaces:
+- **Linux userspace-to-kernel interface**, consisting of two sub-interfaces:

   - **Linux System Call Interface**: a set of system calls which allow applications to access system resources and services.
 Examples: `open()`, `fork()`, `gettimeofday()`.